 Online Masters in Leadership

-These eight essential skills for leading yourself, leading others, and leading the business must be continually cultivated, whether on the job or in the classroom.
+These essential skills and traits of a leader must be continually cultivated, whether on the job or in the classroom.
 Ottawa University’s Master of Arts in Leadership will set you on the trajectory for highly effective leadership.
 Additionally, our MBA in Leadership Development and MBA in Strategic Innovation are both great options for career advancement.
 Whether you complete one of Ottawa University's accelerated online degrees or attend one of our campuses in Kansas City, Milwaukee, and Phoenix, we are here to help you lead the way up the corporate ladder.

 Request information about our Business and Leadership programs!